teknogeek0/building-bots-on-aws/4_AWSNotifications/README.md

 ### :star: Recap

-:wrench: In this module you've configured AWS to send CloudWatch Alarms to your Slack bot.
+:wrench: In this module you've configured AWS to send CloudWatch Alarms to your Slack bot using the AWS Chatbot service.

 :star: Congratulations, you have completed the Building Serverless Bots on AWS Workshop!